 How long does a service last?

-Our services typically last about a hour and a half.
+Our services usually last about a hour and a half.
 (But the fellowship following the services can last for hours)

 What about the songs and music?

 GFC has no set musical style, however, at this time, we use a piano and have one leader to help guide the congregation through the songs.
 We sing a mixture of new and old hymns and a few contemporary songs.
 We have a few set criteria which help us decide what songs to sing.
 Is the song Biblical in content and is the song easy to sing as a congregation?

 Where will the youth go during service?